February 19-20, 2021 11AM EST

 Adam Mitts: Of Us, What We?: Rukeyser’s Elegies and the Poetics of Solidarity

-4:00-5:15pm- “Nourish Beginnings”–A Conversation with Sam Buczeksmith, Modina Jackson, Lily Pratt, and Chloe Ross
+4:00-5:15pm– “Nourish Beginnings”–A Conversation with Sam Buczeksmith, Modina Jackson, Lily Pratt, Chloe Ross, and Ronan Sampson

 5:30pm– Zoom Happy Hour and Informal Conversation with Louise Kertesz